Hampshire Cross Country League and Southern Cross Country League

-Cross country can be described as the “marmite of running” people either love it or hate it but it should be noted it does provide the best in racing and training.
+Cross country is often described as the “marmite of running” people either love it or hate.
+Many may have been put off during their schooling when sometimes it was used as a punishment!
+It should be noted that cross country does provide most things runners look for in both racing and training.

 The origins of cross country running go back to the 19th century; it was more of a game where a runner set off leaving a trail and was chased by a pack of runners.
 This was referred to as either “hare and hounds” or “a paper chase”.
 English schools started competing in cross country races in 1837.
 A national championship was established on December 7, 1867 which was held on Wimbledon Common.
 Cross country was an Olympic discipline in 1912, 1920 and 1924.